firstmiddlelast/libresprite-extensions/README.md

 # libresprite-extensions
 Scripts that update an image.

+## Download
+Click on the latest Release (see on the right of the page) and then, in the Assets section, click the "libresprite-extensions" .zip file.
+Alternatively, you can use the "Code / Download Zip.." button.
-Download them using the Code / Download Zip.. button, put them in the LibreSprite scripts directory (Scripts/Open Folder in LibreSprite), and the select Scripts/Rescan scripts.
-ONLY THE .JS FILES AT THE ROOT OF THE ZIP FILE ARE REQUIRED, the src/ directory can be omitted.
+Unzip the files in the LibreSprite scripts directory ("Scripts/Open Folder" in LibreSprite), and the select "Scripts/Rescan scripts".
+ONLY THE .js FILES IN THE ZIP FILE ARE REQUIRED, the src/ directory can be omitted if it is present.

 - `increase`/`decreaseLuminosity` directly increase/decrease the RGB components by 10%.